BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Simponi Aria comes in a single-dose vial.

-The FDA-approved label for Simponi Aria lists common side effects including rashes, infections, bronchitis, and hypertension (high blood pressure).
+The FDA-approved label for Simponi Aria lists common side effects including upper respiratory tract infection, increased liver enzymes, viral infection, decreased blood cell count, bronchitis, hypertension, and rash.

-Rare but serious side effects listed for Simponi Aria include severe infections, congestive heart failure, increased risk for lymphoma, demyelinating disorders such as multiple sclerosis, lupus-like syndrome, and hypersensitivity reactions.
+Rare but serious side effects listed for Simponi Aria include severe infections, congestive heart failure, hepatitis B reinfection, increased risk for lymphoma, demyelinating disorders such as multiple sclerosis, lupus-like syndrome, and hypersensitivity reactions.

 For more details about this treatment, visit: